Efficient Parameter Optimisation for Quantum Kernel Alignment: A Sub-sampling Approach in Variational Training

 While kernel alignment has been shown to improve the performance of kernel methods, it comes at a cost: for every iteration of the training process, the full kernel must be constructed which for a dataset with $m$ points requires $m^2$ inner product evaluations.
 For quantum kernel alignment this translates to $m^2$ circuits per training iteration which, as the dataset grows, can become prohibitively costly.
 In this paper, we present a novel method that utilises a so-called sub-sampling approach to speed-up the model training process by reducing the number of circuits per training iteration.

 The full kernel, $K_{f}(\boldsymbol{\theta})$ is defined on the full dataset $D$ whereas the sub-kernel $K_{s}(\boldsymbol{\theta})$ is defined using a subset of the data $D_s \subset D$ that is randomly sampled from $D$.
 The sub-kernel is used during the variational optimisation phase in order to find optimal parameters $\boldsymbol{\theta}_{opt}$.
-Once obtained, the parameters $\boldsymbol{\theta}_{opt}$ are used to construct the full fidelity kernel $K_{f}(\boldsymbol{\theta}_{opt})$, which is then used for SVC classification.
-The benefit of this approach is that fewer circuits are required to build a sub-kernel than the full kernel, therefore training using a sub-kernel can speed-up the training process by a (potentially large) constant factor.
+Once obtained, the parameters $\boldsymbol{\theta}_{opt}$ are used to construct the full fidelity kernel $K_{f}(\boldsymbol{\theta}_{opt})$, which is then used by a Support Vector Classifier (SVC).
+The benefit of this approach is that fewer circuits are required to build a sub-kernel than the full kernel, therefore training using a sub-kernel can speed-up the training process by a factor that is at worst constant and at best removes the dependence of scaling on $m$.
 The method, schematically represented in Fig.~\ref{fig:figure1} B, can be summarised as follows:

 \begin{itemize} \item \textbf{Variational parameter initialisation:} the variational parameters $\boldsymbol{\theta}$ of the quantum circuit are initialised as $\boldsymbol{\theta}_{init}$, giving an initial state $|\psi(\boldsymbol{\theta}_{init})\rangle$.